-In this article we will cover all the rumours and revelations about of Apple's plans for its streaming service, including who Apple is working with, what shows are being made, where you will be able to watch Apple's TV shows, how much the Apple TV streaming service will cost, and when Apple's streaming service will launch.
+In this article we will cover all the rumours and revelations about of Apple's plans for its streaming service, including who Apple is working with, what shows are being made, where you will be able to watch Apple's TV shows, how much the Apple TV streaming service will cost (it may even be free!), and when Apple's streaming service will launch.

 Apple is also reported to be planning to offer movies two- to three weeks after cinema release, in a move that could threaten cinema chains.
 Find out more below.

-A New York Times report back in March 2018 suggested that Apple is targeting a March 2019 release date for the new service that we will detail below.
+A New York Times report back in March 2018 suggested that Apple was targeting a March 2019 release date for the new service that we will detail below.

 Apple's Streaming Service plans

-Apple wants to produce its own TV content and it is spending a lot of money on the project.
-The company is said to have plans to spend $4.2bn on original programming by 2022, including $1bn in 2018, as per this Variety report.
+It is clear from Apple's actions that the company plans to produce its own TV content.
+Apple has already been spending a lot of money on the project and reportedly plans to spend $4.2bn on original programming by 2022, including $1bn in 2018, as per this Variety report.

 This budget is still smaller than Netflix's $6.8bn, and Amazon is expected to spend up to $8.3bn on original content, according to this Guardian report from April 2018, but Apple certainly mean's business - or should we say, Show Business.

 The money is certainly being spent - with frequent reports of new shows being snapped up by Apple, and news of new hires joining Apple's new team to TV and film execs.

 Apple's Eddy Cue has been building a video team for some time.
 The video team is based in Los Angeles and is lead by two ex-Sony Pictures execs Jamie Erlicht and Zack Van Amburg, who have shows such as Breaking Bad and Better Call Saul under their belt, have worked at Sony for 15 years (Amburg) and 20 years (Erlicht).